Harvesting Saguaro Fruit in Arizona

 At the work site, we were met by one of the elders from the neighboring Tohono O’Odham Nation—a grandmother accompanied by her son and four adult grandchildren.

-She proceeded to briefly explain the thousand or so year old Saguaro Harvest tradition the traditional tools we would be using to harvest the fruit.
+She proceeded to briefly explain the thousand or so year old Saguaro Harvest tradition and the traditional tools we would be using to harvest the fruit.
 We would be using these traditional tools to harvest ripe fruit from the cactus.
 Once harvested, the fruit would be boiled in a big pot and reduced to a syrup.

 Her brief talk described some of the traditions associated with the harvesting of the Saguaro fruit along with the cultural and religious significance of these ancient traditions.